 Is anyone among you sick?
 Then he must call for the elders of the Church and they are to pray over him, anointing him with oil in the name of the Lord; and the prayer offered in faith will restore the one who is sick, and the Lord will raise him up, and if he has committed sins, they will be forgiven him.
 James 5:14-15

-Forgiveness is a big issue.
+Forgiveness where there is no repentance is a big issue.
 There are a number of things we should consider about it.
 First of all, God does not tell us to keep going back for more hurt.
 I have found it best to avoid brothers or sisters in the Lord as well as pagans that have a knack for saying or doing things that hurt.

 Next, the sage advice, “forgive and forget,” is not in the Bible.
 We are commanded to forgive, not forgive and forget.
 God forgets our sins because of the blood of Jesus.
 But we are not God.
 Our brain is wired to recall sins against us.
 We can’t forget them.
 But, when they come up we can stay in forgiveness, without any bondage to the need for revenge or retaliation.
 Unforgiveness only causes bitterness which festers in our soul and body.
 A special instruction from God’s Word helps me forgive.